pentestThucchienTeam/blog-vul/solution/Server Side Template Injection/ServerSideTemplateInjection.md

 ### B2.
 Exploit

 After indentify the template engine that it's using is DJT.
 We can exploit futher.
+The impact of this attack in DJT is not serious than other template languages and these are some payload you can use to exploit.

 __Cross-site scripting__
 ```